alexandratai/Receipt-Processor/README.md

 ## How to Set Up the Application

 1. Download the `.zip` file and unzip it or run `git clone https://github.com/alexandratai/Receipt-Processor.git` in your terminal.
-Once downloaded navigate (`cd`) into the project.
+Once downloaded, navigate (`cd`) into the project.
 2. Build the Docker image:
     ```bash
    docker build -t receipt-processor .